v-nleaver/Hololens/hololens/hololens-release-notes.md

 ### Start gestures settings

-The team has implemented a solution for users who don't want the start menu popping up while doing tasks while looking at their hands, such as surgery and using apps like Remote Assist.
-This can also help in other scenarios.
+There may be situations where a user many not want the start menu to pop up while doing certain tasks while they look at their hands, such as surgery and using apps like Remote Assist.
+This solution can also help in other scenarios.

 Open the **Start menu** and select the **Settings** app -> **System** -> **Start gestures**.